Tarkovsky's Mirror

 And a damn enriching one.
 All of Tarkovsky's films are great, but none are quite so flawless.
 Like, Nostalghia is a beautiful movie, but it feels a little "back to the well" with its imagery, Some of its overt artistic statements feel pretentious (and that's an allegation I'll almost never lodge at a piece of art), and Domiziana Giordano's character feels like a clumsy chauvinist attempt to write a female character.
 Mirror on the other hand, is written with real empathy and maturity.
 If you had to boil his whole body of work to one piece, this is the quintessential masterpiece.

-Mirror has been available on a fairly maligned, barebones DVD from Kino since at least 2000.
-I think I even owned it at one point, but I was quick to replace it with the highly touted Ruscico international special edition that came out in 2013.
+Mirror has been available on a fairly maligned, barebones DVD from Kino Lorber since 2000.
+I was quick to replace it with the highly touted Ruscico international special edition that came out in 2013.
 Then in 2016, Artificial Eye released it on blu, and I've been tempted to upgrade again, but rumors floated for years about Criterion putting out a better edition.
 I almost broke down before it was finally officially announced, this summer they were putting out a 2-BD set with a new 2k restoration from the 35mm original camera negative.

-Mirror was always an Academy Ratio film, so Ruscico's 1.34:1 wasn't too far off the mark.
-Criterion tweaks it to 1.37:1, though, and their new scan actually pulls out to reveal extra information along all four sides.
-The only real drawback of the DVD is that it was interlaced, and of course that's been cleared away in this film's journey to HD.
-The image is of course sharper and clearer, better retaining its filmic origins.
-But honestly, the old disc didn't look too bad, with similar brightness levels and color timing.
+Mirror was always an Academy Ratio film, so Kino's 1.32:1 and Ruscico's 1.34 weren't too far off the mark.
+Criterion tweaks it to 1.37:1, though, and each new scan actually pulls out to reveal extra a little extra information along all the edges.
+The main drawback of the DVDs is that they're both interlaced, and of course that's been cleared away in this film's journey to HD.
+Criterion's image is sharper and clearer, better retaining its filmic origins.
+But honestly, the old Ruscico disc didn't look too bad, with similar brightness levels and color timing.
+Kino's color timing, on the other hand, is decidedly different, as you can see.
 Now, I have read a few criticisms of the highlights on Criterion's disc, occasionally being blown out.
-The first set of shots has bluer skies on other transfers.
+The first set of shots has bluer skies on the old Kino transfer.
 But the clouds aren't totally flared out to pure white here; you can still just barely make them out still (try lowering the gamma if you don't see them as is).
 Even if they have gotten it wrong, it's the kind of thing to turn an A rating to an A-; but honestly, I'm not sure this isn't just how it should look.
 It's certainly striking and compelling as they have it here, and again, pretty aligned with how Ruscico had it a decade earlier.

 Another thing about Ruscico's DVDs: they're always great with language options.
 They have the original Russian mono track, and in a fit of over-ambition, a 5.1 mix, but with optional English, French, Spanish, Italian, Dutch, Russian, Japanese, Swedish, German, Portuguese, Hebrew, Chinese and Arabic subtitles.
-They same subs apply to all of their special features.
+And the same subs apply to all of their special features.
+Kino unfortunately opted to burn in their subtitles, though their Dolby mono track is pretty similar to Ruscico's... maybe a little muddier.
 Criterion drops all the foreign stuff, but keeps the removable English subs and bumps the mono track up to a more robust LPCM.

-So like I said, Ruscico's DVD was a pretty full special edition, although it feels a little desultory in what it includes.
+So Kino's DVD is completely barebones, not even the trailer, but Ruscico's DVD was a pretty full special edition, although it feels a little desultory in what it includes.
 The star inclusion is a lengthy on-camera interview with Tarkovsky's co-writer, who's got a lot of great memories and anecdotes about their work together.
 After that, there's a ten-minute interview with Grigory Yavlinsky about Tarkovsky, but you'll probably spend most of it being distracted trying to figure out who this guy is (apparently a Russian economist?) and why he's being interviewed here.
 Then there's vintage stuff from Russian television, like a 3 minute featurette on Nikolay Grinko.
 He's an actor who has a bit part in Mirror, but this TV piece never mentions it, just some of his other work.
 There are slightly longer but otherwise very similar ones for bit players Anatoliy Solonitsyn and Innokenty Smoktunovsky, and again their TV pieces focus only on other, unrelated works.
 More on topic is an 20-minute interview with composer Eduard Artemyev, but even here he's talking more about other Tarkovsky films, and it doesn't seem like this was conducted with Mirror in mind.
 Finally, there's a ten minute tribute to Tarkovsky, which sets interlaced, non-anamorphic clips from his films to music, and the trailer for Solaris

 Andrei Tarkovsky: A Cinema Prayer